Victor Stănculescu (football manager)

-Victor Stănculescu (born 2 July 1934) is a Romanian former football manager.
+Victor Stănculescu (2 July 1934 – 12 April 2024) was a Romanian professional football manager.

 Early life

 Stănculescu was born on 2 July 1934 in Frătești, Romania.
-He has a sister.
+He had a sister.

 Career

 He was assistant manager of Romanian side Rapid.
 He helped the club win the league.

 In 1970, he was appointed manager of Tanzanian side Yanga.
 In 1974, he was appointed manager of Romanian side Chimia Râmnicu Vâlcea.
 In 1993, he was appointed manager of the Maldives national football team.
 In 1995, he was appointed manager of the Bahrain national football team.
 In 1997, he was appointed manager of Singaporean side Tampines Rovers.

 Management style

 He was described as "insisted on playing 3-5-2".

 Personal life

 He has lived in Chicago, United States.
 He has worked as a sports psychologist.